Applying to Sixth Form

-Prepare for Sixth Form courses with holiday homework
+Prepare for Sixth Form courses with holiday homework.

-Payment for registration can be made here
+Payment for enrolment can be made here

-SIXTH FORM ADMISSIONS POLICY for 2018-19
+SIXTH FORM ADMISSIONS POLICY for 2022-23

 As a Catholic School we aim to provide a Catholic education for all our pupils.
 At our School Catholic doctrine and practice permeate every aspect of the School’s activity.
 It is essential that the Catholic character of the School’s education is fully supported by all families in the School.
 All applicants and are therefore expected to give their full, unreserved and positive support for the aims and ethos of the School.

 Sixth Form Admission Requirements

-A. Applicants should have achieved the equivalent of at least 6 GCSE passes at grade 7 or above including at least a level 7 in English Language and Mathematics.
+1. Applicants should have achieved the equivalent of at least 6 GCSE passes at grade 7 or above including at least a level 7 in English Language and Mathematics.